Open and Discover Data - Services for Research

 Open and Discover Data

 Sharing and re-using data are increasingly important parts of the scientific process.
-When considering whether you should make your data available for reuse, the rule of thumb is to make the data "as open as possible, as closed as necessary".
-Remember to consider IPR, legal and ethical issues when opening data.
+When considering whether you should make your data available for reuse, the rule of thumb is to make the data as open as possible, as closed as necessary.
+Remember to consider intellectual property rights, legal and ethical issues when opening data.
 If it's not possible to open the data, it's recommended to open at least the descriptive metadata.

 Services for opening and publishing research data

 Services listed below are Finnish or produced in collaboration with CSC.
 Services are free-of-charge for end users.
 In addition to the services listed here, there are multiple recommended repositories available.
 You can search for suitable options at Re3data, the Registry of Research Data Repositories .
-If possible, use discipline specific repositories for your data.
-We recommend contacting your home organisation's data support for more guidance in opening research data.
+If possible, use discipline-specific repositories for your data.
+We recommend contacting the data support of your home organisation for more guidance in opening research data.

 Social sciences and language resources

-Deposition and resources for digital humanities, interviews, and language research (text, speech or video).
+Deposition and resources for digital humanities, interviews, and language research (in text, speech, and video formats).

 Sensitive data

-If you plan to share or publish your sensitive data you must ensure that your data are appropriate and safe to share.
+If you plan to share or publish your sensitive data, you must ensure that the data is appropriate and safe to share.

 License: CC BY 4.0

-Etsin enables you to find research datasets from all fields of science.
-The published dataset metadata are open to everyone.
-The data publisher defines how the underlying research data can be accessed and by whom.
+With Etsin you can find research datasets from any field of science.
+The published metadata of datasets is open to everyone.
+How and who accesses the underlying research data is decided by data publishers.

 Datasets by discipline

-CSC hosts or provides access to several datasets on different platforms.
-You can find specific Datasets available for biosciences, chemistry, digital humanities, geosciences, language research and social sciences.
+We host or provide access to various datasets on different platforms.
+You can find datasets for biosciences, chemistry, digital humanities, geosciences, language research, and social sciences.